ice1000/vscode-arend/README.md

 enjoy the sweet startup speed of VSCode.

 So, I made this for fun.
-Syntax highlighting files are taken from [arend-tmbundle].
+Syntax highlighting files are taken from [arend-tmbundle], and the Arend compiler bundled in this plugin uses the latest dev version of Arend.
+If you want the stable version, you may wanna build it and specify the VSCode setting `arend.languageServer.path` to your own jar.

 ## Setup